-A{half} is the lithiation capacity of the anode which obtained in the anode-Li half-cell, and C{full} is the initial delithiation (discharge) capacity that obtained in the practical full cell.
+$A{half}$ is the lithiation capacity of the anode which obtained in the anode-Li half-cell, and $C{full}$ is the initial delithiation (discharge) capacity that obtained in the practical full cell.
 In addition to electrochemical testing, the lithiation degree of the anode can be accurately determined by the quantitative analysis of lithiation products, via solid state nuclear magnetic resonance (NMR).
-And the on-line gas analysis mass spectrometry system can be used as an auxiliary method to detect the content of inactive Li in cycled electrode through monitoring the evolution of H_2 during water titration, judging the impact of the pre-loaded lithium [41,42].
+And the on-line gas analysis mass spectrometry system tive Li in cycled electrode through monitoring the evolution of $H_2$ during water titration, judging the impact of the pre-loaded lithium [41,42].